The British Museum - October 2018

 BAKKA is grateful to the British Museum for their kind permission to publish this photo.
 Please be aware that it cannot be downloaded or published.

-It was a race of its own kind to fulfil this request, but finished samples of scarves in two designs, each in two colourways, were submitted within two weeks of receiving the photos of the board and I am absolutely thrilled that all four scarves have been retained for sale in their shop.
+It was a race of its own kind to fulfil this request, but finished samples of scarves in two designs, each in two colourways, were submitted within two weeks of receiving the photos of the board and all four scarves were retained for sale in their shop.